Learning Remote Sensing Object Detection with Single Point Supervision: Experiments

 \begin{itemize} \item The sparse feature guidance scheme can improve the recognition capability of our PLUG on confusing background.
 As shown in Scene A, the plane (PL) and the boarding bridges are similar in color space.
 With the guidance of sparse features, our PLUG can better distinguish objects from background.

-\item The sparse feature guidance scheme can improve the recognition capability of our PLUG on dense objects.
-For densely packed objects of the same category (e.g., Scenes B and C), some objects are weakly activated without performing sparse feature guidance.
+\item The sparse feature guidance scheme can improve the recognition capability of our PLUG on dense objects. {For densely packed objects of the same category (e.g., Scenes B and C), some objects are weakly activated when sparse feature guidance is not performed.
 In contrast, by performing sparse feature guidance, the features of each object can be enhanced, and the intra-class instance recognition performance is improved.
-Besides, sparse feature guidance can also improve the recognition capability of our PLUG on densely packed objects of different categories (e.g., the ships (SH) and harbor (HB) in Scene G).
+Besides, sparse feature guidance can also improve the recognition capability of our PLUG on densely packed objects of different categories (e.g., the ships (SH) and harbor (HB) in Scene G).}

 \item The sparse feature guidance scheme can enhance the capability of our PLUG to distinguish objects in different categories but with similar appearance.
 As shown in Scene E, the tennis court (TC) and basketball court (BC) have similar appearance, and our PLUG without sparse feature guidance cannot distinguish them and produces falsely mixed response.
 Since category-aware meta features are used to aggregate the extracted features, the enhanced features have stronger category characteristics.
 Consequently, our PLUG with sparse feature guidance can effectively handle this mixed response issue and can well distinguish similar objects. \end{itemize}